 The free Tasmanian ShopRight iPhone and Android apps provides instant advice on your refund, warranty and lay-by rights.
-ShopRight covers the new consumer laws - in force across Australia from 1 January - including refunds, warranties, defective goods and lay-bys and allows you to take copies of receipts and manage them.
+ShopRight covers the Australian Consumer Law (ACL) including refunds, warranties, defective goods and lay-bys and allows you to take copies of receipts and manage them.

 Are you sick of sales people door knocking your home?
 Consumer Affairs and Fair Trading is participating in the national Do Not Knock campaign, and has produced a free Do Not Knock sticker that should dramatically reduce the number of unwanted visits to your house by sales people.